NPB Future Outlook - Japanese Baseball's Challenges and Possibilities Toward 2030

 NPB Today - Peak Attendance Meets Structural Challenges

 NPB attendance exceeds 26 million annually, a historic high boosted by new venues like ES CON Field Hokkaido and stadium renovations.
 Three WBC titles have elevated NPB's international profile.
-Yet Japan's declining population (projected below 120 million by 2030) and halving of junior high baseball participation from 300,000 to 150,000 between 2010-2023 present existential challenges.
+Yet Japan's declining population (projected to fall below 120 million in the 2030s) and the drop in junior high school baseball participation from roughly 290,000 in 2010 to about 134,000 in 2023 (less than half) present existential challenges.
 NPB exists at the intersection of its greatest success and deepest structural concerns.

 Coexisting with MLB